jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 size_t quotePos;
 // unfortunately, autograder will pass \" to the command line, and thus the double quote will be a part of the string. if( (quotePos = tmpString.find('"')) != std::string::npos ){
-	tmpString.erase(quotePos, 1); // remove the double quote character at the found position }
+	tmpString.erase(quotePos, 1); // remove the double quote character at the found position; here number 1 as the second argument means erasing 1 character.
+}
 ```